NancySihag/ai_sales_automation/README.md

 - 🖥️ Interactive Streamlit interface

 ## 🔄 How It Works
+## 🔄 How It Works

-1. Select a target business/market category.
+1. Select a business scenario
-2. The application processes the selected business scenario.
-3. Sales and operational metrics are calculated.
-4. Potential business impact is estimated.
-5. The application generates actionable insights.
+2. Enter operational and financial inputs
+3. Analyze the current sales process
+4. Calculate potential time and cost savings
+5. Estimate ROI and annualized impact
-6. Results are displayed through an interactive dashboard.
+6. Generate an executive summary
+7. Review actionable recommendations

 ## 🛠️ Tech Stack